fish-404/fullstack/README.md

 ---

+Update: Find Gitpod can give a online enviroment from github, maybe a better choice, haven't try this yet.

 If you are not convinient to  install an environment in your computer, you can use online environment to simulate and learn:

 _From my personal experience, recommand CodeSandbox._